jeffkolez/ski-challenge/README.md

 * The scoring algorithm is a bit janky.
 The score is calculated every time it hits gameLoop() and could be made more efficient
 * Add unit tests - I'm not super familiar with unit testing games since a lot of the methods rely on random events, so that would need some research on my part
 * If the game got more complex, then we should break the game logic into modules.
-Maybe a skier module, an obsticle module, and a gameplay module.
+Maybe a skier module, an obstacle module, and a gameplay module.
 I think it's ok the way it is given how simple the game currently is.
 * The game could probably use a once-over by QA to make sure we caught all the bugs.
 There's always bugs.